-Hiking in the Sierra Nevada offers a splendid mixture of mountain vistas and wide-open desert skies, and spring means mild temperatures and fewer crowds.
+Hiking in Reno Tahoe offers a splendid mixture of mountain vistas and wide-open desert skies, and spring means mild temperatures and fewer crowds.
 Staying in Reno?
 Take a hike up to the “N” at Rancho San Rafael Park, or follow the trail at Hunter Creek to discover a hidden waterfall.
 Tahoe more your style?
 Brave the 9.5 mile Mount Rose Trail, and be rewarded with breathtaking views of the Great Basin and Lake Tahoe.
 Whether you’re looking for a leisurely stroll or want to log some serious miles, Reno Tahoe terrain is the best spot for an early morning trek or an afternoon adventure.

 Not sure how to pack?
 See our Spring Packing Guide and start planning your trip to Reno Tahoe today!